mever-team/FairBench/docs/basics/modelcards.md

 well a model performs.

-Several stamps are provided within the `fairbench.stamps` backage.
-To avoid confusion with code library functionalities, stamps are not accessed from the global level.
+Several stamps are provided within the `fairbench.stamps` package.
+To avoid confusion with core library functionalities, stamps are not accessed from the global level.
 Run a stamp per: